Baja California

 Baja California, (Note: This state is often informally referred to as Baja California Norte (literally "Lower California North" or "North Lower California" in English) or Baja Norte, to distinguish it from both the Baja California peninsula as a whole, of which it forms the northern half, and Baja California Sur, the adjacent state that covers the southern half of the peninsula.
 While Baja Norte and Baja California Norte are well-established terms for the northern half of the Baja California peninsula, they do not officially exist as political designations for any state or region.
 The latter name (Baja California Norte) was officially adopted from 1974 to 1979, and endured unofficially thereafter.
 In other words, "The northern state is officially known as Baja California, but since that name is easily confused with the name for the entire peninsula, it is commonly referred to by visitors and locals alike as Baja Norte.")
 (Note: /es/; 'Lower California') officially the Free and Sovereign State of Baja California, (Note: Estado Libre y Soberano de Baja California) is a state in Mexico.
 It is the northwesternmost of the 32 federal entities of Mexico.
 Before becoming a state in 1952, the area was known as the North Territory of Baja California (Territorio Norte de Baja California).
 It has an area of 70113 km2 (3.57% of the land mass of Mexico) and comprises the northern half of the Baja California peninsula, north of the 28th parallel, plus oceanic Guadalupe Island.
-The mainland portion of the state is bordered on the west by the Pacific Ocean, on the east by Sonora and the northern Gulf of California, on the north by the United States and on the south by Baja California Sur.
+The mainland portion of the state is bordered on the west by the Pacific Ocean, on the east by Sonora and the northern Gulf of California, on the south by Baja California Sur, and by the north is the United States with the US States of California to the north and Arizona slightly to the east.